HaolingZHANG/DNASpiderWeb/README.md

 In [experiments folder](https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/experiments/__init__.py),
 you can easily find 12 examples in our experiments.

-## Availability of process data
+## availability of process data

 Please do not hesitate to contact zhanghaoling/at/genomics.cn.

-## Citation
+## citation
 If you think this repo helps or being used in your research, please consider refer this paper.

-Here is a Bibtex entry you can use to cite this project in a publication.
+Here is a Bibtex entry of this work:

 ````
-@article{zhang2021general,
-  title={General Trade-Off Calculator and Automatic Algorithm Generator for Arbitrary Local Biochemical Constraints in DNA Digital Data Storage},
+@article{zhang2021spider,
+  title={SPIDER-WEB is all your need for creating coding algorithms in DNA-based storage},
   author={Zhang, Haoling and Lan, Zhaojun and Ping, Zhi and Zhang, Yiwei and Shen, Yue},
   journal={XXX},
   year={XXX},
   pages={XXX},
 }
 ````

-Thank you!